buddebej/ol3-dem/README.md

 =========

 This is a experimental fork of OpenLayers 3 to render digital elevation models using the integrated webgl shader.
 The application is not running stable yet and serves only testing purposes.
+For comments or contribution please contact [Cartography and Geovisualization Group, Oregon State University](http://cartography.oregonstate.edu/)

 Features at current stage: